X

 i love to edit…

 Fantasy, sci-fi, romance, YA, contemporary fiction, thrillers, and historical fiction (depending on the time period).
-I’m also happy to copyedit general and creative non-fiction.
+I also copyedit general and creative non-fiction, including memoirs.

 not a good fit for…